-The Home Energy Savings (HES) program partners with contractors to familiarize them with our program requirements and ensure their qualifying customers receive an incentive.
+The Home Energy Savings (HES) program partners with contractors to familiarize them with our program requirements and ensure their Qualified customers receive an incentive.
 Once a contractor is signed up as an HES program trade ally, they have the knowledge necessary to perform home energy upgrades in accordance with HES program requirements and are prepared to assist customers in applying for HES program incentives.
-An HES program trade ally can be a contractor, plumber or retailer who sells or installs qualifying equipment or performs services for home energy efficiency upgrades.
+An HES program trade ally can be a contractor, plumber or retailer who sells or installs Qualified equipment or performs services for home energy efficiency upgrades.

 Regardless of any "special deal" offered up by a trade ally to work on your home, ask for three quotes from three different trade allies before proceeding with the work.